Содержание

 If you want your client to receive its information via broadcast, enter the address from which the respective packets should be accepted in this fields.

-In the Рисунок 13.3, «Advanced NTP Configuration: Security Settings»), determine whether ntpd should be started in a chroot jail.
+In the tab (see Рисунок 13.3, «Advanced NTP Configuration: Security Settings»), determine whether ntpd should be started in a chroot jail.
 By default, is activated.
 This increases the security in the event of an attack over ntpd, as it prevents the attacker from compromising the entire system.

-tab (seeincreases the security of your system by disallowing remote computers to view and modify NTP settings of your computer and to use the trap facility for remote event logging.
+increases the security of your system by disallowing remote computers to view and modify NTP settings of your computer and to use the trap facility for remote event logging.
 Once enabled, these restrictions apply to all remote computers, unless you override the access control options for individual computers in the list of time sources in the tab.
 For all other remote computers, only querying for local time is allowed.

-if SuSEfirewall2 is active (which it is by default).
+Enable if SuSEfirewall2 is active (which it is by default).
 If you leave the port closed, it is not possible to establish a connection to the time server.

 The easiest way to use a time server in the network is to set server